-Solar Hot Air System - (also referred to as Solar Air Heat or Solar Furnace) - An active solar energy system that includes a solar collector to provide direct supplemental space heating by heating and re-circulating conditioned building air.
-The most efficient performance typically uses a vertically mounted collector on a south-facing wall.
+Solar Hot Air System - (also referred to as Solar Air Heat or Solar Furnace) - A solar energy system that includes a solar collector to provide direct supplemental space heating by heating and re-circulating conditioned building air.
+The most efficient performance includes a solar collector to preheat air or supplement building space heating, typically using a vertically mounted collector on a south-facing wall.

-Solar Hot Water System (also referred to as Solar Thermal) - A system that includes a solar collector and a heat exchanger that heats or preheats water for building heating systems or other hot water needs, including residential domestic hot water and hot water for commercial processes.
+Solar Hot Water System - A system that includes a solar collector and a heat exchanger that heats or preheats water for building heating systems or other hot water needs, including residential domestic hot water and hot water for commercial processes.